microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 ### <a href="#messageOrdering" name= "messageOrdering" class="anchor"> Request, Notification and Response Ordering </a>

 Responses to requests should be sent in roughly the same order as the requests appear on the server or client side.
-So for example if a server receives a `textDocument/completion` request and then a `textDocument/signatureHelp` request it will usually first return the response for the `textDocument/completion` and then the response for `textDocument/signatureHelp`.
+So, for example, if a server receives a `textDocument/completion` request and then a `textDocument/signatureHelp` request it will usually first return the response for the `textDocument/completion` and then the response for `textDocument/signatureHelp`.

 However, the server may decide to use a parallel execution strategy and may wish to return responses in a different order than the requests were received.
 The server may do so as long as this reordering doesn't affect the correctness of the responses.
 For example, reordering the result of `textDocument/completion` and `textDocument/signatureHelp` is allowed, as these each of these requests usually won't affect the output of the other.
 On the other hand, the server most likely should not reorder `textDocument/definition` and `textDocument/rename` requests, since the executing the latter may affect the result of the former.